luckypoem/moesocks/README.md

 Credits
 -------
+* [shadowsocks] greatly inspired MoeSocks.
+  Shadowsocks introduced a ground breaking design and implementation in combating Internet censership in China.
+What's unique about it is that instead of relying on a persistent TCP connection to transmit all data, it uses the design of a socks proxy, which start a new connection for every request, but without using a protocal header.
+Key exchange is done complete offline, prior to any transimission.
+Deep packet inspection (DPI) becomes almost impossible unless AES256 stream cipher can be broken on a per connection basis.
+This leaves the Great Firewall of China (GFW) only two options: block any connection it can not understand using any method, perticularly DPI, or leave shadowsocks alone.
+So far GFW has chosen the latter.
 * [shadowsocks-haskell] by rnons, another implementation of shadowsocks in Haskell, also greatly inspired MoeSocks.
 Much of the understanding of the internal of shadowsocks was gained by reading rnons's implementation.